 Please contact Enterprise Ireland’s Start in Ireland team at email@example.com if you would like more information.

 There’s no secret as to why so many companies have chosen to base their operations in Dublin – Ireland is the top country in the world for investment incentives.
-Favourable Tax Regime Corporate Tax Rates Ireland’s corporate tax rate is 12.5%.
-That’s the third-lowest in the EU, and the third-lowest in the
+Favourable Tax Regime Ireland’s corporate tax rate is 12.5%.
+That’s the third-lowest in the EU, and the third-lowest in the OECD group of developed economies.
+Only Switzerland’s and Hungary’s are lower.
+The PWC “Paying Taxes 2019” report ranked Ireland 1st in Europe for ease of paying business taxes.

 State Funding & Supports There is an extensive range of state supports available to companies choosing to base themselves in Dublin.
 Foreign direct investment For both established and emerging multinationals, the highly successful and long-established semi-state agency IDA provides a comprehensive range of services to overseas companies who are looking to establish or expand their operations in Dublin.
 From arranging introductions within government and industry to providing grants and other investment incentives, the IDA is your